ContainerUp/containerup.org/faq.md

 [Podman](https://podman.io/){:target="_blank" .external} is the only supported runtime.

+## What are the supported versions of Podman?

+ContainerUp supports Podman v3 and v4.
+Some features can not work perfectly with Podman v3, however.

+We suggest you to upgrade to Podman v4.
+To do that, you may need to upgrade your Linux distribution.

 ## What is a restart policy?

 Containers will be restarted when they exit, if the restart policy is set to `always`.